Ports in your Room

 Abel, Sandoz, Harper, Schramm, and Smith

-Refer to this pdf.
 One grey data port will be activated, it should have a sticker next to it.
-Additionally, in every third room, there will be a mini wireless Access Point, (AP), already connected to the active Port.
-These new AP’s have four hardwired ports on them - All of which are hot and ready to be used by the students.
+Additionally in some rooms, there will be a mini wireless Access Point (AP) already connected to the active port.
+These new AP’s have four hardwired ports on them – all of which are hot and ready to be used by the students.
 Please do NOT use the 4 ports for an XBOX nor attempt to unplug the wireless AP.
 The second gray data port can be activated on request.

-Refer to this pdf.
-The “Living Room” gray data port will be activated.
+The “living room” gray data port will be activated.
 Any gray data port in the “A, B, C or D bedrooms” can be activated on request.
-The Data Port Label for the gray Data Port in the middle of the bedroom cover plate is at the top, next to the round CableTV port.
+For the gray data port in the middle of the wall plate, the label will be at the top or the bottom of the plate

-Ethernet and USB Printer Cables for Residents are available at no cost from the ResNet Office in Sandoz plus the Abel/Sandoz, Smith, Village, Neihardt, University Suites, Selleck, Burr and Courtyards Front Desks.
+Ethernet and USB printer cables for residents are available at no cost from the ResNet office in Sandoz plus the Abel/Sandoz, Smith, Village, University Suites, Selleck, Massengale and Courtyards Front Desks.
 Ethernet lengths are 7', 14' and 25'.

 What We Recommend

 ResNet offers Internet access support for persons staying in the university Residence Halls.
 Below you will find recommendations for your optimum computing and networking needs.
 From operating systems to anti-virus programs, here's what you'll need.ResNet Recommendations